thejud/text-processing-cookbook/source/batch-and-parallel-execution.md

 *  `-n 1` to only pass one argument at a time, like a for loop.
 Note that many of the common uses of xargs can also be replaced by a simple bash for loop.
-* parameter subsitution with `-I %`.
+* parameter substitution with `-I %`.
 If I want multiple replacements, or need to an an extension, that's a good way.

     ls -1 *.sql | xargs -n 1 -I % echo mycommand --logfile %.log %
      mycommand --logfile 201701.csv.log 201701.csv